2010 Champions League Twenty20: Prize money

-Controversies arose after the conclusion of the tournament, when teams reported to have not received their tournament prize money, which was due to be paid by the end of January 2011.
-As of 9 March 2011, the full $6 million has yet to be paid to the teams.
-The participation fees have also yet to be paid.
+Following the conclusion of the tournament, some teams reported that they had not received their prize money, which was due to be paid by the end of January 2011.

 Teams

-This tournament had two teams less compared to the previous edition due to the absence of English county teams because the tournament dates clashed with the end of England's domestic season.
-The England national team also had a One Day International series with Pakistan during the tournament period.
-The format of the tournament was modified to accommodate this.
+The tournament was reduced in size from 12 to ten teams as the tournament dates clashed with the end of the English domestic seasoning teams from the England and Wales Cricket Board were unable to take part.

-Apart from England, Pakistan is the only other top-eight Test-playing nation not to be represented in the tournament.
-In February 2010, Ijaz Butt, the chairman of the Pakistan Cricket Board, had reportedly refused participation in the tournament due to the snubbing of Pakistani cricketers in the 2010 Indian Premier League player auction.
-The auction resulted in none of them being bought for the league.
-Butt later stated his comments were misunderstood, but the Champions League administrators had already decided to leave out Pakistan due to Butt's statements.
-Champions League officials have made contradicting statements as to whether a Pakistan team would have been considered regardless of Butt's statement.
-Pakistan was also absent from the previous edition due to the deterioration of relations between host nation India and Pakistan.
+Pakistani teams did not take part in the tournament, as in 2009.
+Ijaz Butt, the chairman of the Pakistan Cricket Board, had reportedly refused an invitation for a Pakistani team to take part due to no Pakistani cricketers being purchased during the 2010 Indian Premier League player auction.
+Butt later stated his comments were misunderstood, but tournament administrators had already made the decision to omit a Pakistani team.

-The tournament featured only three teams from the previous edition.
-Other teams failed to qualify, including the 2008 champions and runners-up, the New South Wales Blues of Australia and Trinidad and Tobago.

 Squads

 Several teams were missing star players that helped them qualify for the tournament, mostly due to their commitment to another qualified team or to their national team.
 In the case of a player being a part of more than one qualified team, he can play for his "home" team (the team from the country he is eligible to represent in international cricket) without consequence.
 If he plays for any other team, that team must pay the home team US$200,000 as compensation.
 The Royal Challengers Bangalore were the only team to pay the compensation, forcing three international players to play for them instead of their home team.
 Jacques Kallis, Cameron White and Ross Taylor were obligated to play for Bangalore as their contracts stated Bangalore had first rights over them should they qualify for the tournament with another team.